-Except for Ronald P. Erickson and affiliated entities, Mark Scott, or as indicated in the section of this prospectus entitled Certain Relationships and Related Party Transactions beginning on page 36, no selling security holder has had any material relationship with us or our affiliates during the last three years.
+Except for Ronald P. Erickson and affiliated entities, Mark Scott or as indicated in the section of this prospectus entitled Certain Relationships and Related Party Transactions beginning on page 36 no selling security holder has had any material relationship with us or our affiliates during the last three years.
 Except as disclosed below, to the best of the Company's knowledge, no selling security holder is a registered broker-dealer or an affiliate of a broker-dealer.
 GVC Capital and affiliates acquired their beneficially owned shares in private transactions in early 2013, prior to the transaction with Special Situations.
-The shares covered by this registration statement will not be offered for sale on our behalf
+The Offering is not on behalf of us.

 The table below lists the selling security holders and other information regarding the beneficial ownership of the shares of common stock by each of the selling security holders.
 Column B lists the number of shares of common stock beneficially owned by each selling security holder as of August 16, 2013.
-Column C lists the shares of common stock previously registered on a prospectus that may be disposed of by each of the selling security holders.
-Column D lists the shares of common stock covered by this prospectus and are considered beneficially owned.
+Column C lists the shares of common stock covered by this prospectus that may be disposed of by each of the selling security holders.
+Column D lists the shares of common stock not covered by this prospectus but are considered beneficially owned.
 Column E lists the number of shares of common stock that will be beneficially owned by the selling security holders assuming all of the shares covered by this prospectus are sold.
 Column F lists the percentage of class beneficially owned based on 295,271,200 shares of common stock outstanding on August 16, 2013 on a fully diluted basis.